rancoud/Database/README.md

 ```

 #### Select + (Read OR ReadAll)
-Having the statement and use read for getting row by row or readAll for all data.
+Having the statement and use read to get row by row or readAll for all data.
 Useful when you want to use a specific fetch mode.
 ```php
 $statement = $database->select("SELECT * FROM users");